alexandercoabad/AgilA8_spi/README.md

 The physical chip (GDS) produced from this repository directly embeds standard-cell layouts from, and was built using, the following Apache-2.0-licensed projects.
-Their copyright notices are reproduced below per Apache-2.0 \u00a74; none of them ship a separate `NOTICE` file as of this writing (checked: skywater-pdk's repository root contains only `LICENSE` and `AUTHORS`, no `NOTICE` - worth re-checking the others listed here yourself before a formal release, since this wasn't exhaustively verified for every entry.
+Their copyright notices are reproduced below per Apache-2.0 §4; none of them ship a separate `NOTICE` file as of this writing (checked: skywater-pdk's repository root contains only `LICENSE` and `AUTHORS`, no `NOTICE` - worth re-checking the others listed here yourself before a formal release, since this wasn't exhaustively verified for every entry).

 ### SkyWater SKY130 PDK
-The standard-cell library design was synthesized and hardened against.
+The standard-cell library this design was synthesized and hardened against.

 ```
 Copyright 2020 SkyWater PDK Authors
 Licensed under the Apache License, Version 2.0 (the "License");
-may not use this file except in compliance with the License.
+you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0